 Once you know how to make a dovetail joint by hand and perfect it, you will never need another method of making the joint.
-But you need patience and the correct tools to perfect your skills over time.
+But it would help if you had patience and the correct tools to perfect your skills over time.
 So, follow these steps properly and you will be able to make perfect dovetail joints by hand in no time.

 You May Also like: